Zero Tolerance for Cheating. Unethical behavior is classified as a Serious Offence. (Ref: SPC Student Handbook Section 16.6.2)

 Sanitary Landfill Design and Leachate Management

-IX.
-Environmental Impact Assessment (EIA)
+VII.
+Environmental Impact Assessment (EIA) - (Group 2)

 The EIA Process and Methodology